apache/incubator-kie-kogito-operator/README.md

 If your Kogito Service depends on the [persistence add-on](https://github.com/kiegroup/kogito-runtimes/wiki/Persistence), Kogito Operator installs Infinispan and inject the connection properties as environment variables into the service.
-Depending on the runtime, this variables will differ.
+Depending on the runtime, these variables will differ.
 See the table below:

 |Quarkus Runtime                          |Springboot Runtime              | Description                                       |Example                |